soberwp/controller/README.md

 Create methods within the Controller Class;
 * Use `public static function` to expose the returned values to the blade template/s.
-* Use `protected static function` for internal controller methods (protected methods will not be exposed to the template).
+* Use `protected static function` for internal controller methods (protected or private methods will not be exposed to the template).

 Return a variable from the exposed public methods&mdash;which will be passed onto the blade template.